BA (Hons) Music

 Individual instrumental and vocal tuition is included within the course for students enrolled on performance modules, delivered by a large team of visiting tutors of international reputation.

 Outstanding facilities within Music and Performing Arts offer you the chance to gain the sort of skills much valued by prospective employers.
-Accommodation includes a purpose-built music centre with lecture and practice rooms, recital hall, five state-of-the-art computer music studios, plus the Mumford Theatre, a full-size receiving house for professional touring companies.
+These include a purpose-built music centre with lecture and practice rooms, recital hall, five state-of-the-art computer music studios, plus the Mumford Theatre, a full-size venue for professional touring companies.

 The course includes, for example, modules such as Intertextuality in Music, in which we discuss ideas and principles through a consideration of a wide range of different music.
 Topics in this module include: Music of the Spheres, which examines the relationship between music, natural phenomena, and concepts of proportion; Music, Text, Voices, which examines the close relationship between the human voice, language and communication, and vocal music; and Reinventions, which considers aspects of musical borrowing and ownership.